agrc/forklift/readme.md

 - `configuration` - A configuration string (`Production`, `Staging`, or `Dev`) that is passed to `Pallet:build` to allow a pallet to use different settings based on how forklift is being run.
 Defaults to `Production`.
 - `dropoffLocation` - The folder location where production ready files will be placed.
 This data will be compressed and will not contain any forklift artifacts.
 Pallets place their data in this location within their `copy_data` property.
 - `email` - An object containing `fromAddress`, `smptPort`, and `smtpServer` for sending report emails.
 - `hashLocation` - The folder location where forklift creates and manages data.
-This data is hashed and used to check for changes.
+This data contains hash digests that are used to check for changes.
 Referencing this location within a pallet is done by: `os.path.join(self.staging_rack, 'the.gdb')`.
 - `notify` - An array of emails that will be sent the summary report each time `forklift lift` is run.
 - `poolProcesses` - The number of parallel processes forklift will use when git cloning/pulling repositories.
 - `repositories` - A list of github repositories in the `<owner>/<name>` format that will be cloned/updated into the `warehouse` folder.